hunter-teacher-cert/fall-2020-ethics-work-chung-ken/99-eot/code/README.md

 ## Description:

 The original code is titled ***E.T.
 Saw e-waste***.
 The program, written in Python, was meant to be a choose-your-own adventure style game used for learning/teaching about different aspects of the e-waste issue and what we can do to address those problems.
-The program is built to handle multiple "stories" or perspectives on the e-waste cycle.
+The program is built to handle multiple "stories" or perspectives on the e-waste cycle with the purpose of initiating change through educating.

-The one that we have written out here is a specific point about how government regulation - specifically addressing the Digital Copyright Millennium Act - can help reduce e-waste through Right to Repair legislation.
+The one that we have written out here is a specific point about how government regulation - specifically addressing the Digital Millennium Copyright Act - can help reduce e-waste through Right to Repair legislation.

-Other perspectives we would like to pursue (or have students pursue) are:
+#### Other perspectives we would like to pursue (or have students pursue) are:

 * Other U.S. legislation
 * Legislation outside of the U.S.
 * Tech companies